Lowe hits 3 HRs, Rays roll 12-2 to prevent Yankees WC clinch

 Even with the embarrassing defeat before a booing Yankee Stadium crowd of 41,648, New York could still punch its postseason ticket Saturday with losses by Toronto and Seattle later in the day.

-Or, a victory in the regular-season finale Sunday against the Rays would guarantee the Yankees an AL wild card.
+Or, a victory in the scheduled regular-season finale Sunday against Tampa Bay would guarantee the Yankees an AL wild card.

 New York began the day with a one-game lead over the Red Sox for the league’s top wild card.
 Boston was playing at Washington.